apathetic/modular-synth/modular-synth/README.md

   - ***connectors are messed up, dont have x,y coords***
   - ~~convert vuex commit payloads to objects~~
   - ~~remove module does not work~~
+  - clicking on outlet (not drag) errors out
+  - audio no longer connecting

 - VUEX
   - ~~store state of app~~